A new authorisation regime for warrants

-- A ‘triple lock’ system to protect New Zealanders.
+- Creates a ‘triple lock’ system to protect New Zealanders.

 The ‘triple lock’ protection

-The Bill proposes removing the current prohibition on GCSB targeting New Zealanders' private communications when performing its intelligence gathering and analysis function.
-Instead, both agencies will need to apply for a Type 1 intelligence warrant before targeting New Zealanders, which requires the approval of both the Attorney-General and a Commissioner of Intelligence Warrants and is subject to review by the Inspector-General of Intelligence and Security.
+The Act removes the previous prohibition on GCSB targeting New Zealanders’ private communications when performing its intelligence gathering and analysis function.
+Instead, both agencies will need to apply for a Type 1 intelligence warrant before targeting New Zealanders, which requires the approval of both the Minister responsible for the agency and a Commissioner of Intelligence Warrants as well as being reviewed by the Inspector-General of Intelligence and Security.

-NZSIS and GCSB would also be restricted to targeting New Zealanders on the grounds of national security (rather than the broader objectives of international relations and wellbeing, and economic wellbeing) or if they are an agent of a foreign power (meaning they are working for a foreign state or organisation).
+NZSIS and GCSB are also restricted to targeting New Zealanders on the grounds of national security (rather than the broader objectives of international relations and wellbeing, and economic wellbeing) or if they are an agent of a foreign power (working for a foreign state or organisation).

-The Reviewers noted this would be a limitation on the agencies’ ability to target New Zealanders given, for example, the NZSIS can currently apply for warrants to target New Zealanders on economic or international wellbeing grounds.
+This is a limitation on the NZSIS’s ability to target New Zealanders given, for example, the NZSIS can currently apply for warrants to target New Zealanders on economic or international wellbeing grounds.

 No ‘mass surveillance’

 Neither NZSIS nor GCSB conduct mass surveillance.
-This has been confirmed by several independent sources, including the Inspector-General of Intelligence and Security and the Privacy Commissioner.
-The Reviewers, who had unrestricted access to security records, also reached the same conclusion.
-The Bill does not change this position.
+This has been confirmed by several independent sources, including the Inspector-General of Intelligence and Security (IGIS) and the Privacy Commissioner.
+The reviewers, who had unrestricted access to security records, also reached the same conclusion.
+The Intelligence and Security Act 2017 does not change this position.